 He tried to pull her arm, but she wouldn’t budge.

 “I loved your poems, Arnold,” said Miss Rathbone.
 “I devoured them.
 I found them extraordinary.”

 “Are they really?” said Miss Evans.

 “Oh, God, Arnold, the women love you!” said Steve.
 “That’s it, I’m going to start writing poems tomorrow!”

 “I’m afraid it’s not quite that easy,” said Miss Rathbone.
 “Arnold has honed his craft.
 And he has suffered.”

 “I can hone!” said Steve.
-“And God knows I can suffer!”
+“And God knows I’ve suffered!”
 Mr. and Mrs. DeVore were paying attention again, indeed how could they not, and Steve said to them, “Really, I know about suffering!”

 Once again they smiled uncertainly and picked up their magazines.

-Thank God, or whomever, I saw Elektra coming down from Perry Street.
+Thank God, or whomever, I saw Elektra coming along Perry Street.

 Steve was speaking some nonsense, I don’t know what.